Heaven Shall Burn: Iconoclast trilogy (2007–2012)

-After its release Iconoclast entered the German album charts at #21, Heaven Shall Burn's best charting position to that date.
-Also a music video was released for the track "Endzeit".
-Shortly after a couple release shows in Germany and Greece, Heaven Shall Burn went on tour in support of Iconoclast.
-The first leg of the tour through Europe was joined by Aborted and Misery Speaks, the second leg of the tour was Heaven Shall Burn's first ever North American tour with support of Embrace the End and the Ghost Inside.
+After its release, Iconoclast entered the German album charts at #21, Heaven Shall Burn's best charting position to that date.
+A music video was released for "Endzeit".
+Shortly after a couple release shows in Germany and Greece, Heaven Shall Burn toured in support of Iconoclast.
+Aborted and Misery Speaks joined the first European leg of the tour.
+The second leg was Heaven Shall Burn's first North American tour with support of Embrace the End and the Ghost Inside.
 The North American leg was a brief tour across the US and Canada winding up at the New England Metal and Hardcore Festival.
-Following their North American tour Heaven Shall Burn played several summer festival across Europe.
-In Vienna, Heaven Shall Burn played a show to celebrated their 10th Anniversary.
+Following their North American tour, Heaven Shall Burn played several summer festival across Europe.
+In Vienna, Heaven Shall Burn played a 10th-anniversary show.
 The show was recorded for a future DVD.

-The recording of the Vienna show was released as part of Bildersturm – Iconoclast II (The Visual Resistance).
-Heaven Shall Burn's first DVD Bildersturm was released in 2009.
-With its release a music video for Heaven Shall Burn's Edge of Sanity cover of "Black Tears" came along.
-In May Heaven Shall Burn supported Trivium on their Australian tour.
-Again in summer Heaven Shall Burn appeared on festivals across Europe including Wacken Open Air.
-In early December Heaven Shall Burn were special guest on the Taste of Chaos 2009 tour dates in Germany, headlined by In Flames and Killswitch Engage.
-Later in December Heaven Shall Burn embarked the Darkness Over X-Mas Tour with support of Dark Tranquillity, Swashbuckle, and Deadlock.
+The recording of the Vienna show was released as part of Iconoclast II -Bildersturm (The Visual Resistance)- in 2009.
+With its release, a music video for Heaven Shall Burn's Edge of Sanity cover of "Black Tears" came along.
+In May, Heaven Shall Burn supported Trivium on their Australian tour.
+Again in summer, Heaven Shall Burn appeared on festivals across Europe including Wacken Open Air.
+In early December, Heaven Shall Burn were special guests on the Taste of Chaos 2009 tour dates in Germany, headlined by In Flames and Killswitch Engage.
+Later in December, Heaven Shall Burn embarked the Darkness Over X-Mas Tour with support of Dark Tranquillity, Swashbuckle, and Deadlock.

-The third part of the Iconoclast trilogy Invictus (Iconoclast III) was released in May 2010 and became the band's and Century Media's first release to enter the top ten of the German Album Charts, entering at #9.
-To further promote Invictus Heaven Shall Burn embarked a co-headlining tour with As I Lay Dying through Europe, in November 2010, with support of Suicide Silence and Dew-Scented.
-In May 2011, Heaven Shall Burn toured across South America, again with As I Lay Dying.
+The third part of the Iconoclast trilogy, Invictus (Iconoclast III), was released in May 2010 and became the band's and Century Media's first release to enter the top ten of the German Album Charts, at #9.
+To promote Invictus, Heaven Shall Burn co-headlined a European tour with As I Lay Dying in November 2010, with support of Suicide Silence and Dew-Scented.
+In May 2011, Heaven Shall Burn toured South America with As I Lay Dying.

 In early 2012, Heaven Shall Burn were part of the Australian Soundwave Festival and played shows in South-East Asia.
-After that they took part at the Impericon Progression Tour, the tour line-up included Unearth, Neaera and Suffokate on the European mainland and Rise to Remain, Malefice and Adept in the UK.
-After numerous festival shows, including a headlining show at With Full Force, Heaven Shall Burn and Caliban joined forces to celebrate either band's 15th Anniversary.
-Heaven Shall Burn celebrated their 15th Anniversary playing their 500th show on 21 December 2012 in the sold out Klubhaus in their hometown Saalfeld.
+After that, they were part of the Impericon Progression Tour.
+The tour line-up included Unearth, Neaera and Suffokate on the European mainland and Rise to Remain, Malefice and Adept in the UK.
+After numerous festival shows, including a headlining show at With Full Force, Heaven Shall Burn and Caliban celebrated both band's 15th anniversary.
+Heaven Shall Burn celebrated their 15th anniversary playing their 500th show on 21 December 2012 in the sold out Klubhaus in their Saalfeld hometown.